Bodmer/Audio-Spectrum-FFT/README.md

 A similar sketch that samples an ADC channel instead of a PDM microphone can be found [here.](https://github.com/Bodmer/ADC_DMA_FFT)

-The spectrum can be displayed as a spectrum (frequency .v. amlitude) format, or as a scrolling waterfall (frequency .v. time).
+The spectrum can be displayed as a spectrum (frequency .v. amplitude) format, or as a scrolling waterfall (frequency .v. time).

 The peaks are displayed and decay.
 The waveform can also be displayed.